timhtheos/timothy/_posts/2016-11-15-maximum-level-of-stupidity.md

 And, she said "Yes".

 My arguments are over.
-I simply don't wanna be around with an idiot like her.
+I simply don't wanna be around with an idiot simpleton like her.
 I can't handle such stupidity.

-So, next time, I'll say that on her face.
-She is a simpleton.